 Try Acupuncture for Natural Healing

 Today, more and more Western health practitioners are recognizing what doctors in Asia have known for over three millennia: acupuncture works.
 It relieves pain, helps treat difficult health conditions.
 In fact, a recent National Institutes of Health study that evaluated data on more than 18,000 patients revealed that acupuncture exceeded the “placebo effect” and was actually more effective at providing pain relief than painkilling drugs.
-Here at Absolute Wellness Center in Eugene, we have our very own highly-skilled and experienced acupuncture and Oriental Medicine practitioners, Mary Ann Petersen, LAc and Margy Campbell, LAc.
+Here at Absolute Wellness Center in Eugene, we have our very own highly-skilled and experienced acupuncture and Oriental Medicine practitioners, Mary Ann Petersen, LAc, Margy Campbell, LAc, and Amber Campana, LAc.
 They are both very experienced and skilled with both traditional needle-based and non-needle-based acupuncture, acupressure and Chinese massage, helping patients find pain relief and deeper healing.

 Gentle, Natural, Effective: Acupuncture for Pain Management and Wellness